Pampattitude/Pampattitu.de_old/README.md

 Back-office
 -----------
   * Layout and main structure *DONE*
-  * Login page and login check for back-office
+  * Login page and login check for back-office *DONE*
   * Reports *IN BETA*
   * Article
     * creation